halilbaydar/Chat-Application/README.md

 # Chat Application

-This is a simple chat application which is implemented in Spring Boot Framework and WebSocket library.
+This is a simple chat application which is implemented in Spring Boot Reactive Framework and WebSocket library.
 This application provides real-time messaging capabilities and uses monitoring tools like Grafana and Prometheus to monitor the application's performance.

 * In the below image there is a general architecture including servers, message brokers, databases, load balancers, gate services and monitoring tools